-Figure 7.
+Figure 6.
 Frequency of hail diameters obtained in observations and model simulations for all eight analyzed cases.
-The histograms show the Relative frequency of hail size for each bin relative to the number of all observed/modeled hail events. diameter obtained from (a)-(hc) Maximum hail size obtained in MESHS observations (orange) and COSMO simulation (blue) over the radar domain. (i)-(k) Hail size larger than coffee beans (>5 mm) obtained from crowd-sourced observations (purple) and COSMO simulations HAILCAST (blue) over in Switzerland.-, and (ld)-(nf) Maximum hail size obtained from hailpad observations (red) and COSMO simulations HAILCAST (blue) over hailpad-covered areas in Croatia (refer to Fig.1 for the domains 1c).
-The black line represents histograms show the size distribution frequency of all hailstones collected hail size for each case.
-Note that bin relative to the case of 1 June 2013 in (b) has no hail in the observations; the shown distribution is based on a very small number of grid points with simulated observed/modeled hail (see Figevents.-5b).
+The histograms show the frequency of hail size for each bin relative to the number of all observed/modeled hail events. (a)-(h) Maximum hail size obtained in MESHS observations (orange) and COSMO simulation (blue) over the radar domain. (i)-(k) Hail size larger than coffee beans (>5 mm) obtained from crowd-sourced observations (purple) and COSMO simulations (blue) over Switzerland. (l)-(n) Maximum hail size obtained from hailpad observations (red) and COSMO simulations (blue) over hailpad-covered areas in Croatia (refer to Fig. 1 for the domains).
+The black line represents the size distribution of all hailstones collected for each case.
+Note that the case of 1 June 2013 in (b) has no hail in the observations; the shown distribution is based on a very small number of grid points with simulated hail (see Fig. 5b).